For adventure-seekers, you shouldn’t miss this exciting tour to the authentic, less-travelled part of the island, the South Coast of Chania.

 Departure Point, Traveler pickup is offered.
 We will pick you up form your Hotel or Cruise Ship.

-Pick up from Chania hotel is included in the tour price.
+Pick-up from Elounda/Agios Nikolaos hotel is included in the tour price.
 We can offer pick up/drop off transfer to any other location at an extra charge.

 Immerse yourself in the Cretan countryside

-Experience an action-packed day by hiking, swimming, eating and cruising your way around the island!
-Admire astonishing scenery, taste the traditional Cretan cuisine, soak up sun and sea and conquer Spinalonga, a tiny island with an old fortress.
+Experience an action-packed day by walking, swimming, eating, and cruising your way around the island!
+Admire astonishing scenery, taste the traditional Cretan cuisine, soak up the sun and sea, and conquer Spinalonga, a tiny island with an old fortress.
 Be prepared to fall in Love with the Cretan countryside, all in one day!

 Local impact — How you help the local community by joining this tour